Election-Tech-Initiative/electionguard/docs/overview/Features.md

 ## 📝 Challenge Ballots

-To allow for challenging the system, a challenge ballot can be submitted for decryption along with the tally.
-This allows voters to view the plaintext decryption of their submitted spoiled ballot.
+To allow for challenging the system, a spoiled ballot can be submitted for decryption along with the tally.
+Post election, this allows a voter to both confirm their ballot was not included in the tally and view the plaintext decryption of said ballot.

 ## 🤏 Compact Ballots